Doe v. LumintangEAST TIMOR: ATROCITIES DURING THE INDEPENDENCE REFERENDUM

 IN BRIEF | BACKGROUND | LEGAL PROCEEDINGS

 Doe v.
-Lumintang is a civil action against the ex-Vice Chief of Staff of the Indonesian Army, Johny Lumintang.
+Lumintang is a federal civil action against the former Vice Chief of Staff of the Indonesian Army, Johny Lumintang.
 Filed in March 2000, the suit seeks redress for six East Timorese activists who were targeted by the Indonesian military in a systematic campaign of violence following the September 1999 referendum on independence for East Timor.

 East Timor was invaded and annexed by neighboring Indonesia on December 7, 1975.
 In an effort to subdue the occupied Timorese population, the Indonesian military engaged in a relentless campaign of human rights violations, killing an estimated 200,000 East Timorese.

-In 1999, the U.N. conducted a referendum to allow the people of East Timor to determine their national status.
-On 30 August 1999, the independence vote carried by 78.5%.
+In 1999, the U.N. conducted a referendum, referred to as the "popular consultation," to allow the people of East Timor to determine their national status.
+On August 30th, 1999, affirmative vote carried by 78.5%.
 During the five days of the U.N. ballot count, violence escalated, as hundreds of East Timorese were killed and many fled their homes to the relative safety of the hills and mountains.

-In 1999, Defendant Lumintang served as the Vice Chief of Staff of the Indonesian military.
-In this position, Lumintang oversaw the Indonesian military's program of eliminating all social, political or religious activities that challenged the illegal Indonesian occupation of East Timor.
+During the same year, Defendant Lumintang served as the Vice Chief of Staff of the Indonesian military.
+In this position, Lumintang oversaw the Indonesian military's coordinated program of eliminating all social, political or religious activities that challenged the illegal Indonesian occupation of East Timor.

-In his position of Vice Chief of Staff in June 1999, General Lumintang signed a Covert Operations Manual for Kopassus which provided for the training of Kopassus intelligence troops in propaganda, kidnapping, terror, agitation, sabotage, infiltration, undercover operations, wiretapping, photographic intelligence and psychological operations.
-Kopassus operatives have been linked to the surveillance, kidnapping, torture and extrajudicial killing of East Timorese independence activists both prior and subsequent to the independence "popular consultation."
+In June 1999, then Vice Chief of Staff General Lumintang signed a Covert Operations Manual for Kopassus which provided for the training of Kopassus intelligence troops in propaganda, kidnapping, terror, agitation, sabotage, infiltration, undercover operations, wiretapping, photographic intelligence and psychological operations tactics.
+Kopassus operatives have been linked to the surveillance, kidnapping, torture and extrajudicial killing of East Timorese activists both prior and subsequent to the independence "popular consultation."

 CJA’s clients – whose identities remain concealed for security reasons – are survivors and relatives of the victims killed by state-sponsored violence under Lumintang’s watch.

 ComplaintAlerted to the fact that Lumintang was scheduled to deliver a talk in Washington D.C. at a symposium of the United States–Indonesia Society, the plaintiffs requested that CJA and the Center for Constitutional Rights file a civil suit against Lumintang on their behalf.
-In March 2000, an attempt to serve the complaint on General Lumintang at the symposium was thwarted, but he was followed to Dulles Airport and served while waiting to board his plane.
-Lumintang left the U.S., and has never returned.
+In March 2000, an attempt to serve the summons and complaint at the symposium was thwarted, but Lumintang was followed to Washington Dulles Airport and served while waiting to board his plane.
+Lumintang left the United States, and has never returned.

 The complaint – which alleged, inter alia, crimes against humanity; torture; cruel, inhuman, and degrading treatment; and extrajudicial killing – was filed with the U.S. District Court for the District of Columbia.